mathfanatic9/projects/Sentiment Analysis of X (Twitter)/readme.md

 ### Steps

-1. **Data Collection:** The Sentiment140 dataset is downloaded from Kaggle using the Kaggle API.
+1. **Data Collection:** The Sentiment140 dataset is downloaded from Kaggle using the Kaggle API (https://www.kaggle.com/datasets/kazanova/sentiment140).
 2. **Data Preprocessing:**
    - The tweets are extracted from the downloaded zip file.
    - The dataset is loaded into a pandas DataFrame and preprocessed: